onlinehub0808/-smart-contract-best-practices/docs/general_philosophy.md

 While much of your programming experience will be relevant to Ethereum programming, there are some pitfalls to be aware of.

   - Be extremely careful about external contract calls, which may execute malicious code and change control flow.
-  - Understand that your public functions are public, and may be called maliciously.
-Your private data is also viewable by anyone.
+  - Understand that your public functions are public, and may be called maliciously and in any order.
+The private data in smart contracts is also viewable by anyone.
   - Keep gas costs and the block gas limit in mind.
   - Be aware that timestamps are imprecise on a blockchain, miners can influence the time of execution of a transaction within a margin of several seconds.
   - Randomness is non-trivial on blockchain, most approaches to random number generation are gameable on a blockchain.